-To qualify for the program, you must be deaf, hard of hearing, Deafblind, or speech disabled.
+To qualify for TAP, you must be Deaf, hard of hearing, speech disabled, or have a combination of hearing and vision loss.
 You must also be a Virginia resident and meet income eligibility requirements that are based on household income and family size.
 While there are no age restrictions, all applications from minors must be co-signed by a parent or legal guardian.

-Virginia Veterans with a hearing or speech loss and have documentation of their Honorable Discharge (form DD-214) automatically qualify for TAP equipment at no cost.
+Virginia Veterans with a hearing or speech loss upon providing documentation of their Honorable Discharge (form DD-214 or NGD-22) automatically qualify for TAP equipment at no cost.